Silicone + People & Planet

 When it comes to offering a highly durable and reusable food container that doesn’t leak and doesn’t contain the estrogen-mimicking chemicals commonly found in plastics, we believe that silicone is currently the best answer.

+Is plastic good for the environment?
+Is silicone better than plastic for the environment?
 Certainly, silicone is indisputably safer for human health than plastic, which is a petroleum-based material commonly containing estrogen-mimicking chemicals like bisphenol-A (BPA).
-Doctors, scientists and regulators point to a wide array of health problems stemming from BPA and other environmental toxics that are endocrine disrupters.
+Doctors, scientists and regulators point to a wide array of health problems stemming from BPA and other environmental toxins that are endocrine disruptors.

-Plastics manufacturers have come under fire from consumers and regulators who are upset at the toxins used in plastics.
-Increasingly, plastic products are labelled BPA-free.
-But the BPA-free plastics aren’t a panacea.
-What consumer advocates are now learning is that when the plastics manufacturers removed the BPA in order to label their products BPA-free, they instead added a new chemical called BPS (bisphenol substitute) that’s believed to be more toxic.
+Plastics manufacturers have come under fire from consumers, scientists and regulators concerned about the many toxins used in plastics.
+Increasingly, plastic products are labelled BPA-free and consumers sometimes think these plastics are safe.
+Unfortunately, BPA-free plastics aren’t helpful when it comes to human health or environmental woes.
+Researchers have determined that plastics manufacturers have removed BPA in order to label their products BPA-free and added instead a new chemical called BPS (bisphenol substitute) that’s believed to be more toxic than BPA.

 When it comes to the environment, silicone is highly durable and more ocean friendly than plastic.
-Firstly, silicone is much longer lasting than plastic and endures extreme fluctuations in temperatures- from very cold to oven hot - without melting, cracking or otherwise degrading.
+But what is silicone made of?
+Silicone, which is made from silica found in sand, is much longer lasting than plastic in the environment as well as while being used in products.
+Silicone endures extreme fluctuations in temperatures - from very cold to oven hot - without melting, cracking or otherwise degrading.

 By using silicone, families can dramatically reduce their dependence on plastics - both single use as well as reusable plastic containers which get scratched, foggy, broken and need to be retired from use much sooner than similar items made from silicone.
 With more than 5 trillion pieces of plastic floating in our oceans, using less plastic means contributing less to this mounting mass of plastics lost in our environment and poisoning our wildlife.